Favour Ashe: Senior career

-Ashe ran a legal 100m personal best of 9.99s to win gold at the Nigerian national championships in 2022.
+Ashe ran a legal 100m personal best [at the time] of 9.99s to win gold at the Nigerian national championships in 2022, breaking the ten-second barrier.
 At the 2022 World Athletics Championships in Eugene, Oregon, Ashe qualified through to the semi-finals running 10.00s in his heat.
 He went on to end his season with a bronze medal in the 4 x 100m relay at the 2022 Commonwealth Games in Birmingham, England.

-He competed in the 100 metres at the 2024 Paris Olympics, reaching the semi-finals.
+Ashe competed in the 100 metres at the 2024 Paris Olympics, reaching the semi-finals.
 He also competed in the men's 4x100m relay at the Games.
+In 2025, Ashe was disqualified in the final of the 100 metres at the Nigerian National Sports Festival in Abeokuta.

+In February 2026, Ashe was reported to be changing his international representation to Qatar, having been based in the country for the previous five months.
+However, he competed for Nigeria at the 2026 World Athletics Relays on 2 May, where he was part of the Nigerian mixed 4 x 100 metres relay team which qualified for the final, running an African record 40.24 seconds.
+He also ran in the men's 4 × 100 metres relay at the championships in Gaborone, Botswana.

+In June 2026, he became the national champion after winning the 100m at the Nigerian national trials in a personal-best time of 9.93 seconds.
+With the performance, Ashe became the first Nigerian man to break the 10-second barrier alongside Nicholas Fakorede (9.98 seconds for silver) in the 100m since Deji Aliu and Uchenna Emedolu achieved the feat at the 2003 African Games in Abuja.
+Competing at the 2026 Commonwealth Games, he won the bronze medal in the men's 4 × 100 m relay.
+He also competed in the 100 metres at the Games in Glasgow, Scotland, reaching the semi-finals.